 7. Set the timer: Set the cooking time based on the size of your spaghetti squash.
 For small to medium-sized squash, cook for 7-9 minutes on high pressure.
 For larger squash, cook for 10-12 minutes on high pressure.

-See also How to clean and cook artichokes
+See also How to cook brussel sprouts in the microwave

 8. Release the pressure: Once the cooking time is complete, carefully release the pressure according to your pressure cooker’s instructions.
 Use caution as steam will be released.